pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Jest is faster but is not testing the rendering so html + css but just the dom tree
 - Karma is slower but is testing the rendering so html + css

+in the context of a large application with a lot of tests we need a quick tool so Jest seem adapted, the html rendering will then be tested with e2e tests.

 ### EXAMPLE TYPE OF TESTS
 my-comp.ui.spec.ts
 my-comp.io.spec.ts